Frequently Asked Questions

 A Free Walking Tour is a tour where our guides show you around the city and you are free to give a tip afterward.
 We offer these tours every day as well and is perfect if you want to meet other travelers.

 Yes!
 Children are always welcome on our tours.
-If we go through the Red Light District, the guide will take extra care to ensure that the children do not see something that they shouldn’t.
-Just remember it is about 3km that we walk.
-Please ensure your child will be able to walk the distance.
+We walk about 3 kilometres/ 1,8 miles, please ensure that your child will be able to walk the distance.
 You are welcome to bring the stroller along.

 The tour ends at the National Monument on Dam Square.
 We end where we start.